ntop/ntopng/doc/src/historical_flows.rst

   - Top Sender Networks: Displays the top networks with the most sent traffic
   - Visited Sites: Shows the most visited domains

-The corresponding definitions of the flow views are available on the filesystem as JSON files under /usr/share/ntopng/scripts/historical/tables/*.json.
+The above built-in Custom Queries can be extended by the user by creating simple JSON files containing the query description.
+The query definitions corresponding to the above built-in queries are available on the filesystem as JSON files under /usr/share/ntopng/scripts/historical/tables/*.json.
 Adding a new flow view is as simple as placing one more JSON file within the same folder.

 Here is an example JSON file for the Clients flow view.